inlm/schema-generator/docs/dibi-extractor.md

 # DibiExtractor

-It generates schema from existing MySQL database.
+It generates schema from existing database.
 Requires [Dibi](https://dibiphp.com).
 It supports only MySQL at this time.

 ```php
 $connection = new Dibi\Connection(...);